-VERITAS Backup Exec and Computer Associates ARCserve support heterogeneous Windows NT/2000 and NetWare configurations.
+VERITAS Backup Exec and Computer Associates ARCserve support heterogeneous Windows NT/2000 and NetWare configurations with Compaq Fibre Channel HBAs.
 As discussed in the previous section, the HBA in the NetWare servers requires the use of the Force FCP Response Code setting.
-This setting is incompatible with the KGPSA-BC and KGPSA-CB Fibre Channel HBA supported in Windows NT and Windows 2000 systems.
+This setting is not compatible with the KGPSA-BC and KGPSA-CB Fibre Channel HBA supported in Windows NT and Windows 2000 systems.